James Geikie: Career

 In 1876, he was elected as a member to the American Philosophical Society.

 From 1861 he lived at 16 Duncan Street in Edinburgh.
 In 1882 he moved to London, returning to Edinburgh only in later life.

 Geikie became the leader of the school that upholds the all-important action of land-ice, as against those geologists who assign chief importance to the work of pack ice and icebergs.
 Continuing this line of investigation in his Prehistoric Europe (1881), he maintained the hypothesis of five inter-Glacial periods in Great Britain, and argued that the palaeolithic deposits of the Pleistocene period were not post- but inter- or pre-Glacial.
 His Fragments of Earth Lore: Sketches and Addresses, Geological and Geographical (1893) and Earth Sculpture (1898) are mainly concerned with the same subject.
 His Outlines of Geology (1886), a standard textbook of its subject, reached its third edition in 1896; and in 1905 he published an important manual on structural and field geology.

 In 1887 he displayed another side of his activity in a volume of Songs and Lyrics by H. Heine and other German Poets, done into English Verse.
 From 1888 he was honorary editor of the Scottish Geographical Magazine.
+In 1889, he was awarded the Murchison Medal of the Geological Society of London.
 In 1910 he was awarded the Gold Medal of the Royal Scottish Geographical Society.

 In 1904 he was elected president of the Royal Scottish Geographical Society and held this role until 1910.

 In later life he lived at "Kilmorie", 83 Colinton Road in south-west Edinburgh, it then being a new house by the architect Edward Calvert.

+Death

-He died at home on 1 March 1915 and is buried on the western side of Morningside Cemetery, Edinburgh.
+Geikie died at home on 1 March 1915 and is buried on the western side of Morningside Cemetery, Edinburgh.

-John Muir (1838–1914) named a glacier in Alaska after Geikie.
+John Muir named a glacier in Alaska after Geikie.